murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Built a Python-based backend to monitor a Redis server.
 ➕ The system detects new users, retrieves their data, processes it, and saves the output back into Redis.

+### R1D41
+Day 41 of #100DaysOfCode 🚀

+Today I,

+➕ Added new features to the Python backend I built yesterday.